 Gluten free restaurant dining has actually been a growth experience for me.
 I’m a bit of an introvert and that creates a problem for me in situations like this.
 I don’t like being the centre of attention; I don’t like being the one with special needs.
 I’ve always been the one to go with the flow.
 Not a particularly picky eater, not many dislikes, whatever is fine with me.
 So when the waiter turns to me and I have to start my discourse I feel very much on stage and very uncomfortable.
 That has been the growth experience.
 I’ve had to get over my discomfort with inconveniencing others and deal with everyone looking at me as I ask detailed questions about what is in the sauces and what substitutions can be made.
 The planning ahead part helps because you can go in aware of the menu and have your questions ready.

-You can order or print off a gluten free restaurant card to carry with you.
-They are available in many languages and explain exactly what you need in a gluten free restaurant meal.
+Print off this handy gluten free restaurant card to carry with you.
+It explains exactly what you need in a gluten free restaurant meal.
 These can greatly simplify the explanation part of your visit and you can get right to ordering and enjoying your food.
+Go here for the pdf version that you can print off right at home.

 Yes, it say’s gluten free on the menu, yes there are rules restaurants and food producers have to follow when they represent something as gluten-free, but do you really want to trust your health to someone else’s understanding of the rules?
 It’s still wise to ask if the fries are cooked in a dedicated fryer, or if the gluten-free pizza is cooked separately from the regular pizza, or if the gluten free pasta is cooked in separate water.
 If you have celiac disease and you feel like the seriousness of your need for a gluten free restaurant meal is not understood, don't shy away from the word "allergy".
 True, it's not technically an allergy, but most people understand food allergies to be serious so let this work for you.
-It’s your health, don’t leave it to chance.
+It’s your health and to keep you gluten free restaurant experience as safe as possible, don’t leave it to chance.
 Here are a few things to watch for:

 Sauces: Teriyaki sauce usually contains soya sauce, probably best to